mustardamus/ketchup-plugin/README.md

     $.ketchup.message('word', 'Guess the word!');

-Or pass in an object to the messages method (You can copy and paste them from the last version of Ketchup).
+Or pass in an object to the `messages()` method (you can copy and paste them from the last version of Ketchup).
 Note that only declared validation messages gets overwritten, the others are still set.

     $.ketchup.messages({